martinbean/cakephp-sluggable-plugin/README.md

 }
 ```

 If you have any issues with this plugin then please feel free to create a new [Issue](https://github.com/martinbean/cakephp-sluggable-plugin/issues) on the [GitHub repository](https://github.com/martinbean/cakephp-sluggable-plugin).
+This plugin is licensed under the MIT License.